 The incredible numbers from participating businesses prove that commuters are willing to try new options.
 We hope that employers will continue to offer teleworking as an option.
 Employees surveyed stated they would continue to try out teleworking and certain transit options that were new to them during the three-week viaduct closure.

 The tunnel may be open, but the Seattle Squeeze will continue over the next five years.
 Are your employees prepared for these changes?
-Contact us today for a free consultation to discuss impacts to your business and employees.
+Contact us today for a free consultation to discuss the impacts to your business and employees.

 Participating Seattle employers included Amazon, The Bill & Melinda Gates Foundation, Nordstrom, Expedia Group, JPMorgan Chase, Chateau Ste Michelle, Airbnb, PATH, Grange Insurance Association, and Rad Power Bikes.